All The Michelin Star Restaurants In London (And How To Eat At Them)

 A very put-together restaurant nestled behind a small garden, head to the Greenhouse for precise, playful plates that you won’t forget in a hurry.
 Menus range from £125 for a full tasting experience down to £35 for… it’s not actually clear.

 Clare Smyth left Restaurant Gordon Ramsay to do her own thing, which seems to have gone rather well.
 Her restaurant jumped straight into the big time by earning two Michelin stars in 2019, nary a year after opening.
 A tasting menu stuffed with British produce will set you back £115.

 9) The Ledbury, Notting Hill

-Flying the flag for west London, this double-starred restaurant in Notting Hill is an extravagant choice for any foodie explorer.
+Another place flying the flag for west London, this double-starred restaurant in Notting Hill is an extravagant choice for any foodie explorer.
 The full tasting menu is £255 with wine, the set lunch at £75 is as cheap as it gets.
 Still, though…

-10) Sketch (Library), Oxford Circus
+10) sketch (Library), Oxford Circus

-There’s nothing Sketchy about this place.
+There’s nothing sketchy about this place.
 Not to be confused with the (equally opulent) dining rooms downstairs, which serve different menus, the Library is the room to dine in if you want to ‘taste the stars’, as it were.
 A seven-course romp will relieve you of £120, and frankly you’ll just have to deal with it.

 11) Hélène Darroze at The Connaught, Mayfair